-Which are the 3 main areas in ruminants where protein losses occurs?
+Which are the 3 main areas where protein loss in dairy cows occur?

 It is firstly the rumen, secondly the small intestine and thirdly the udder and body.
 The proteins ingested with the feed are first broken down in the rumen into amino acids and peptides, and then converted into ammonia.
 Ruminal microbes mainly use ammonia and fermentable energy to synthesize their own protein.
 More than 50% of the metabolized protein in the rumen comes from microbial protein.
 The microbial protein is carried from the reticulo-omasal orifice into the abomasum and small intestine by the strong influx of fluid with saliva.

 However, since high-performance cows are fed with high-quality proteins, the conversion of vegetable into microbial protein and the associated energy consumption leads to undesirable losses in the rumen.

 - the amino acid profile of the microbial protein in the rumen is very well adapted to the production of casein

 - Rumen microbes can also easily use non-protein nitrogen (e.g. urea) to produce essential amino acids